Appearance

 - Set comparison: > 1.0

-Review the Filter
+Review the Subset

-Your filter should now read:
+Your subset should now read:

 (Tumor Region Lasso) AND (cell_type = T cell) AND (Immune Checkpoints Max > 1.0)Step 5: Apply and Analyze

-Apply the Filter
+Apply the Subset

 - Click Apply

-- View the filtered population
+- View the subset population

 - Note the final cell count